strosz/com.northernrogue.cccp.spacetimedbserver/Third Party Notices.md

 ## Important Notice

-This Unity package provides **automated installation tools** for SpacetimeDB development environment setup. **No third-party software is bundled or distributed with this asset.** All external software is downloaded from official sources during the optional installation process.
+**No third-party software is bundled or distributed with this asset.** All external software is downloaded from official sources during the manual setup process.

-By using the automated installer features, you acknowledge and agree to the respective license terms of any downloaded software.
+By following the setup window and setup guide included in this asset, you acknowledge and agree to the respective license terms of any downloaded software.

 ---

-## Third-Party Software Downloaded During Installation
+## Third-Party Software Downloaded During Setup

 ### 1. Windows Subsystem for Linux (WSL)
 - **Publisher:** Microsoft Corporation